microsoft/jacdac/services/button.md

 Emitted when button goes from active (`pressed == 1`) to inactive.
 The 'time' parameter records the amount of time between the down and up events.

-    event click @ 0x80
+    event hold @ 0x81 {

-Emitted together with `up` when the press time less than or equal to `click_hold_time`.
+         time: u32 ms

-    event hold @ 0x81
+    }

-Emitted when the press times is greater than `click_hold_time`.
-Hold events are followed by a separate up event.
+Emitted when the press time is greater than 500ms, and then at least every 500ms as long as the button remains pressed.
+The 'time' parameter records the the amount of time that the button has been held (since the down event).